 Students are provided with drop spindles to create side selvedges (optional and recommended for more advanced projects), churro wool, warp and tools (battens, forks).

 The studio has an extensive library of books on weaving, with an emphasis on nomadic and semi-nomadic tribal weaving methods.
 A collection of tribal textiles from my travels to various parts of Asia and the Southwest are also available for students to examine.
 These textiles illustrate various weaving techniques from the Southwest’s Four Corners, Bali, Nepal, Thailand, Myanmar, China, Laos and Cambodia.

 There is always work in progress in the studio, whether it is spinning selvedge cord, winding warp, dressing a loom or weaving a project.
-During classroom breaks, students are encouraged to stroll Almonte’s historic streets or hike/bike the Ottawa Valley Rail Trail, both a short distance from the studio.
+During classroom breaks, students are encouraged to stroll along the nearby wooded trail edging a stream, enjoy a stop at the Amberwood Village Clubhouse or hike/bike the Trans Canada Trail, all a short distance from the studio.